Join us for the 2026 MAHWAH - RAMSEY Pride celebration! June 26, 2026 Ramapo College

 The Bergen County LGBTQ+ Alliance created a score card comparing the LGBTQ+ offerings of the towns in Bergen County.
 See how Mahwah compares and what we could do to make Mahwah a more welcoming community to the LGBTQ+ folks who live, work and attend school here.

-To foster inclusiveness and community, the Mahwah Pride Coalition hosted a children’s Drag Queen Story Time before the main event, featuring the talented Honey Marie.
-The potential children’s books to be read were shared on the www.mahwahpride.org website for weeks prior to the event.
-Unfortunately a national campaign of lies and slander begun a week earlier by a California bigot and promoted by a prominent local Republican through social media and the delivery of hate flyers to local residents’ doors ended with a small group of white zealots standing on an adjacent sidewalk, yelling and impeding the enjoyment of the parents and children who had chosen to attend this activity.
+To foster inclusiveness and community, the Mahwah Pride Coalition hosts an Annual Pride Celebration, with entertainment, resources, and activities for familes and children.
+Unfortunately a national campaign of lies and slander begun a week earlier by a California bigot and promoted by a prominent Mahwah resident through social media and the delivery of hate flyers to local residents’ doors ended with a small group of far-right agitators standing on an adjacent sidewalk, yelling and impeding the enjoyment of the parents and children who had chosen to attend our event.
 We only learned later that the protesters were from the White Life Matters NJ hate group after they were called out by the Anti-Defamation League in an article about Extremists Targeting LGBTQ activities.

-Organizers had reached out to police and township officials in advance to ensure safety, but that did not mitigate the fears for performers and attendees.
+Mahwah Pride reached out to police and township officials in advance to ensure safety, but that did not mitigate the fears their hate filled speech and close proximity to our event caused.
 Parents had to prepare their young children to insulate them from the damage that could be wrought by the protesters terrifying them, in the protesting hate group’s misguided mission to “save the children.”
-Ultimately, the show went on and the crowd choosing to attend and participate far outnumbered the sad but megaphoned group on the sidewalk.
-But how many who had planned to bring their children chose to stay away due to the nastiness of these hate-mongers?
-We regret the missed opportunity for those children.

-After the Coalition followed up again August 10th looking for the resolution on the agenda, the council meeting agenda was amended on August 11th, 2022, and the one year Resolution: Condemning Expressions and Crimes of Hate That Divide and Threaten Our Members of Our Community was presented and approved by the Mahwah Township Council unanimously without discussion.
+On August 11th, 2022, the Resolution: Condemning Expressions and Crimes of Hate That Divide and Threaten Our Members of Our Community was presented and approved by the Mahwah Township Council unanimously without discussion.